andrzejkantor9/ProjectDragon/README.md

 + Heavy reliance on mouse input
 + No information about input in game, no ui to toggle menus
 + No way to delete saves from production build
-+ Various sorts of bugs when going to 2nd scene (currently disabled)
 + Some dialogue lines are skipped
 + Quest and dialogue system reliance on string references
 + Ability to interact with npcs from unlimited distance